victorzarour/resto-app/README.md

 ## OVERVIEW

-Restò allows users to explore restaurants in New York City, as well as add their own restaurants and reviews.
+Restò allows users to explore restaurants in New York City, as well as add their own restaurants and reviews!

 The app is currently deployed here: https://resto-nyc.herokuapp.com/restaurants